freeCodeCamp/.github/profile/README.md

 💻 A free 3,000-hour programming curriculum
-🏛️ Forums and chat rooms where you can get coding help and feedback on your projects 🧪 6,000+ coding tutorials
+🏛️ Forums and chat rooms where you can get coding help and feedback on your projects 🧪 8,000+ coding tutorials
-🎒 100s of free YouTube courses on Computer Science, Data Science, and Machine Learning
+🎒 1,000+ free YouTube courses on Computer Science, Data Science, and Machine Learning

 We are fully donor-supported.
 And we are extremely capital-efficient.